nexoscreation/TermuXpert/README.md

 # **TermuXpert**

-**TermuXpert** is a powerful tool designed to optimize and automate your Termux experience with a wide range of features, utilities, from system monitoring to terminal customization and development setup.
+**TermuXpert** is an advanced Termux management tool that provides a suite of utilities to enhance your Termux experience on Android devices.
+It offers features for system management, development, security, and productivity.

 ## **Features**